Architectural propaganda

 Architectural propaganda is the use of architecture for the purpose of propaganda.
 Throughout history, significant architectural works have been used to convey ideas, including many intended to command respect and obedience.

 Common themes

 Architect Richard Buday has contended that architectural works have been used to justify loyalty to an area's rulers, or to religious and spiritual figures.
 Buday suggests that "the Sphinx and the pyramids were outsized visual demands for respect and obedience to Pharaoh.
-The Parthenon was constructed for societal manipulation, as well as to honor a goddess (the temple’s ornamentation reminded Athenians that their beating back a Persian invasion was an act of divine intervention).
-Roman triumphal arches were self-aggrandizing demonstrations of rulers’ might and superiority".
+The Parthenon was constructed for societal manipulation, as well as to honor a goddess (the temple's ornamentation reminded Athenians that their beating back of a Persian invasion was an act of divine intervention).
+Roman triumphal arches were self-aggrandizing demonstrations of rulers' might and superiority".
 Later in history, Buday writes that various leaders have invoked particular architectural styles to invoke connections with previous historical states and ideas which are associated with them, such as using ancient Greek and Roman imagery to convey the idea of democracy, or invoking similar classical architecture to denote imperial ambitions.

 In modern times, architecture is used to attract tourism.